-RHA recognizes resources that enhance quality of life can have a dramatic effect on a person’s health.
+RHA Health Services in North Carolina recognizes resources that enhance the quality of life can have a dramatic effect on a person’s health.
 Our Community Specialty Programs aim to address “whole person” care needs, which in addition to monitoring health, may include help with employment, education, cultural needs, safe housing, and other social and economic factors that impact a person’s health.

 Assertive Community Treatment Team (ACTT)